Luiza-BS/Web-page-for-filament-stock-control/README.md

 # -Web-page-for-filament-stock-control
-This is an application for controlling and managing 3D printing filaments using bootstrap and flask
+This is an application for controlling and managing filaments using bootstrap and flask

+Created by Luiza